-In addition to evidence exchanged prior to the hearing, bring three (3) copies of your evidence.
+In addition to evidence exchanged prior to the hearing, you must bring three (3) copies of your evidence.
 One (1) copy will be presented at the hearing to the Property Appraiser, one (1) copy is for the Special Magistrate, and one (1) copy is for the VAB Clerk for simultaneous review.
 There is a copy fee if the VAB Clerk is required to make copies of evidence at the hearing (.15 cent per page).
+Please make sure any confidential information is redacted prior to bringing it to the hearing as the submitted evidence will be maintained in the public record.